aksfasale/bike_sharing_demand_prediction/README.md

 ### Ridge Regression (L2 Regularization)
 This method performs L2 regularization.
 When the issue of least-squares are unbiased, and variances are large, this results in predicted values being far away from the actual values. to make the optimal solution we use penalty term in cost function and minimize the cost function from the value is lambda * (Bij)2 and make final value close to zero and shrink the value.

+### Decision tree regression model:

+Linear model trees combine linear models and decision trees to create a hybrid model that produces better predictions and leads to better insights than either model alone.
+A linear model tree is simply a decision tree with linear models at its nodes.
+This can be seen as a piecewise linear model with knots learned via a decision tree algorithm.
+LMTs can be used for regression problems (e.g. with linear regression models instead of population means) or classification problems (e.g. with logistic regression instead of population modes).

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## References -